CakeClicker/Discord-Bot-Template/README.md

 A Discord Bot Template written in C# on .Net Core 3.1

 Run the Code and you should get a Directory called "Resources" in your debug folder.
-Create a json-file called "config.json" and copy this code into it:
+Create a json-file called "config.json" into this Folder and copy this code into it:

 {